Updated: Nov 28, 2022

 Motorcycle accidents are similar to other types of car accidents in many ways—any personal injury allegation whose results will be dealt with under California's comparative negligence rules.
 An at-fault defendant — most commonly a driver, though other parties can also be held legally responsible for the victim's losses — can be held legally liable for the victim's losses.

 There are, however, several significant distinctions between motorcycle and automobile accidents.
 Motorcyclists, in particular, are much more likely to sustain serious injuries.
-In a motorcycle accident event, there is usually a lot more at stake.
+In a motorcycle accident, there is usually much more at stake.

 Motorcyclists are often subjected to unfair and misleading discrimination by insurance firms.
 In certain cases, insurers tend to blame the motorcyclist by using false myths about them.
-Bikers, on the other hand, are among the most vigilant and alert drivers.
+On the other hand, Bikers are among the most vigilant and alert drivers.

 Finally, motorcycle accidents are often caused by unique factors.
-Motorcycle accidents often occur due to other drivers failing to recognize the existence of a motorcycle or as a result of a highway hazard that is particularly dangerous to riders.
+Motorcycle accidents often occur due to other drivers failing to recognize a motorcycle's existence or due to a highway hazard that is particularly dangerous to riders.

 Motorcycle Safety Laws in California

 The following laws apply to motorcycle riders' safety:

 1. Helmets.
 Some states do not have regulations requiring riders to wear helmets.
 Both motorcyclists in California, as well as 19 other states, are required to wear helmets.
 According to California Vehicle Code 27803, all motorcycle riders and passengers must wear a helmet that the manufacturer has approved as meeting the US Department of Transportation Federal Motor Vehicle Safety Standard (FMVSS) 218.

 Most catastrophic and fatal motorcycle crashes include head injuries, and a significant number of these severe injuries and deaths could be avoided if riders wore helmets properly.